 The upper dispatch limit for a Dispatchable Resource at later time points shall be determined by increasing the upper dispatch limit from the first time point at the Resource’s response rate, up to its UOLN or UOLE, whichever is applicable.
-The lower dispatch limit for a Dispatchable Resource at later time points shall be determined by decreasing the lower dispatch limit from the first time point at the Resource’s response rate, down to its minimum generation level or, to the extent that the ISO’s software can support demand side participation, to a Demand Side Resource’s Demand Reduction level.
+The lower dispatch limit for a Dispatchable Resource at later time points shall be determined by decreasing the lower dispatch limit from the first time point at the Resource’s response rate, down to its minimum generation level or to a Demand Side Resource’s Demand Reduction level.

 The RTD Base Point Signals sent to Dispatchable Resources shall be the same as the physical base points determined above.